BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Sworn Protector (Thorin Oakenshield, King Under the Mountain).

-Steadfast — *Bofur's boundless optimism allows him to press on through seemingly impossible odds with the same determination as ever.*
+Steadfast â€” *Bofur's boundless optimism allows him to press on through seemingly impossible odds with the same determination as ever.*

 *Having enjoyed the Master's feast perhaps too much, Bofur found himself left behind in Lake-town.
 However, it was here that he witnessed first-hand the nobility of the Elves.
-Watching as the Elf maiden Tauriel healed Kíli of his mortal wounds, Bofur was able to appreciate the differences between the two races.
+Watching as the Elf maiden Tauriel healed KÃ­li of his mortal wounds, Bofur was able to appreciate the differences between the two races.
 Now reunited with his kin, Bofur joins the charge into the Battle of the Five Armies, to fight side-by-side with both Dwarves and Elves alike.*

 Whenever Bofur is targeted by a Magical Power or special rule, he may try to ignore its effects.
 Roll a D6.
 On the score of a 2+, its effects are